Klepac-Ceraj-Lab/RPiCamera/scripts/README.md

 - takes one photo
 - names photo with current timestamp (yyyymmdd-hhmmss)
 - saves to directory given in command line
-- *this script can be used in conjuntion with a cron job to create time lapse videos - see [Creating time lapse videos from photos](README.md#creating-time-lapse-videos) below for more details*
+- *this script can be used in conjuntion with a cron job to create time lapse videos - see [Creating time lapse videos](README.md#creating-time-lapse-videos) below for more details*

 INSTRUCTIONS: